sevenseasofbri/Orbital-README/README.md

   index <= indexOf(_value_)
 }
 ```
-Therefore, currently it takes only travel time into consideration.
-We plan to add the opening/closing hours constraint in the next phase for the final milestone.
+This algorithm takes only distance into consideration.
+Since this is a less constrained method of generating an intinerary,it gives room for users to customise

 **2. _Implementation of Google Maps API Key and its Functions_**
 Our current implementation uses Google Places Autocomplete API for the user to be able to enter places they want to visit.
 The results from this are stored in an array of places, from which information of latitudes/longitudes are used for geocoding with NPM package - [geolib](https://www.npmjs.com/package/geolib).
 Apart from this, we will be able to retrieve information like opening/closing hours as a constraint to implement in the next phase.